-- Milestone B.1 should be strengthened.
-It is not enough for nature to inform and be accounted for when making decisions, those decisions must also contribute to the transformation to a naturepositive world.
-Words to the effect of in support of the achievement of a nature-positiveworld should be added to Milestone B.1. - Goal D We do not support the Australian Government's proposed amendment to Goal D to add the words 'to strive to' close the gap between available financial and other means of implementation.
-This wording substantially weakens this goal. - Milestone D.1 Australia should withdraw its proposed deletion in Milestone D.1 and support a target of closing the financing gap by at least \$US700 billion per year. - Target 14 should be strengthened to adequately account for the finance sector's role in contributing to harmful practices and its potential to allocate capital to nature-positive practices.
+- Goal D We do not support the Australian Government's proposed amendment to Goal D to remove numerical values or to delete the words 'is closed.'
+The closure of the gap between available financial and other means of implementation and what is needed to reverse biodiversity loss should be an outcome of this 2030 goal.
+The proposed wording would substantially weaken this goal. - Target 14 should be strengthened to adequately account for the finance sector's role in contributing to harmful practices and its potential to allocate capital to nature-positive practices.
 It should specifically refer to public and private financial flows.
 It should also require financial institutions to measure, assess, disclose, and account for risks, dependencies and impacts associated with biodiversity loss and reflect assessed risks and opportunities in their investment decisions.